IC Initiatives at Big Tech

 That story in the news about the Equifax hack, the blog the CTO shared around continuous delivery, the recent whitepaper from the Architecture team that illustrated unowned code and the risks of it, the new tool announced by the Security team which automates dependency checking, the recent outage caused by lack of automated tests.
 Those examples are just what’s in the public organisational zeitgeist, but there’s also hidden context.
 Managers are asked questions by their managers, Staff Engineers are working on cross-cutting concerns, and unannounced initiatives are underway across the company.
 Talk to everyone, find out what’s on their plate and understand their context.

-In my experience context changes faster than value.
+Context changes faster than value.
 Engineers proposing a single IC Initiative have planted a flag in the ground and are waiting for the wind to change.
 Having multiple IC Initiatives on the backburner allows you to react to the organisational context.
 Has the context changed to security patching?
 Great, put forward the proposal on implementing automated patch management on your systems.

 The basics still apply.
 Ensure the Value of the Initiative is clear, and that work is broken down into small parts.
 Smaller bits of work that can be delivered iteratively is more palatable.
 Are there risks or non-time costs involved in the Initiative?
 Present these up front and mitigate where possible.